 In today’s complex digital workplace, an employee can have data stored in various locations.
 IT may have direct access to some of these, while others may be more difficult to detect, making offboarding an essential task to complete when an employee leaves your organization.
 It's a crucial way to avoid data breaches and intentional data loss.
 It's smart data-loss prevention.

 Offboarding should ideally start the first day the employee begins working.
 With a rise in the gig economy and an influx of temporary workers, offboarding is everyone's responsibility, one that senior leaders should take very seriously.
 One wrong click can wreak havoc on your IT department and computer systems.
 Imagine if a former employee deleted an integral program — or erased private records when they left.
-Data loss prevention is a must.
+Mitigating data breach threats with a solid plan is a must.

 There are plenty of potential dangers when an employee or contractor exits your organization.
 Fortunately, there are also a multitude secure cloud solutions to prevent these and maintain cloud security and the integrity of your business data.
 Having a well thought out and detailed data loss prevention plan can alleviate many of your fears and make your IT infrastructure more secure.

 1. Loss of company data

 A data breach that is caused by a former employee, whether intentionally or accidentally is considered an insider threat.
 These types of malicious attacks can take your IT team at least 200 days to even detect — and even more time to fix and repair the damage from this business data loss.

 - Create a policy about forwarding information.
 Make sure employees know the rules about proper sharing and forwarding of emails that may contain sensitive information.